-Castel S. Angelo (Castle of the Holy Angel) is the true silent witness of the History of Rome: first a Roman tomb, then a papal residence, fortress, prison, and execution ground, and currently a museum offering one of the most amazing views over the city, its roofs and domes.
+Castel S. Angelo, or Castle of the Holy Angel, is the true silent witness throughout the history of Rome.
+Starting as a Roman tomb, then a fortress, papal residence, prison, and execution ground.
+Currently, it is a museum offering one of the most impressive views over the city.

-Originally built as Hadrian’s mausoleum, this monumental tomb, designed by the emperor himself, overlooked the Vatican field, with his cylindrical drum, covered with gardens and surmounted by the bronze statue of Hadrian on a chariot.
+Originally built as Hadrian’s Mausoleum, this monumental tomb was designed by the emperor, himself, and overlooked the Vatican field.
+Its cylindrical structure was covered in greenery with a bronze statue of Hadrian on a chariot overlooking the surrounding area.
 The internal spiral ramp led to the funeral cell containing big cinerary urns.

-The tomb, which housed the burials of roman emperors up to Caracalla, was soon converted into a fortress: the citizens of Rome sieged by barbarians in the 6th century, took shelter inside and started throwing smashed statues and decorations at the enemies as projectiles.
+The tomb, which housed the burials of roman emperors up to Caracalla, was converted into a fortress.
+The citizens of Rome, sieged by barbarians in the 6th century, took shelter inside and used statues and decorations as projectiles to defend themselves.